 It is certainly one of the best choices if you are passionate about finance and investing and won’t mind working 60-70 hours per week.
 One of the most mainstream questions is how to become an investment banker and will an MBA degree help or not.

 Let’s delve deeper into the subject to obtain a comprehensive understanding of the matter.

 Will an MBA Degree Help?

 So coming to the big question, will an MBA degree help you break into the investment banking industry?
-Is it worth to get an MBA for investment banking?
+Is it worth getting an MBA in investment banking?
 Well, at first glance, yes, an MBA degree surely improves your chances of getting into the investment banking industry but it’s not a necessity in many cases.
 If we go deeper into addressing this question, the answer is very subjective and highly varies from person to person.

 There are a lot of factors that count when getting into the investment banking segment.
 First and foremost is your educational background, it has a huge role to play as it helps to establish your foundations.
 So, let’s take an example, there are two people named A & B. A has always been driven towards business and commerce and has an educational background in the same domain.
 B, on the other hand, has a technical background and pursued engineering.

 Let’s say A pursued an undergraduate program in Business Administration or Commerce.
 The chances of A getting a job as an investment banker straight after completion of this under graduation program is higher as he is already aware of the basics of investment banking.

 Comparing it with B who has a technical background, A will surely beat B if they both are to apply for an investment banking job in most cases.